jarasmar/Learning_Journey_At_Makers/Week-3.md

 - Chrometools: When seeing the website with inspect we can see a POST request for `/named-cat` (pulled by our form submitting) and a GET request that `/named-cat` does to reach the image.

+- **Capybara**<br/>
+Automated browser, which can act the same as normal browsers (Chrome, Mozilla...) but with the difference that it is able to receive instructions programmatically, not just from mouse clicks or keyboard presses.
+We write this instructions in Ruby, using Capybara as an add-on to RSpec to compose our instructions.
+(It needs Mozilla Firefox to work).
+- List capybara and selenium-webdriver in a Gemfile.
+- Install Firefox GeckoDriver: `brew install geckodriver`
+- Open up PRY and require both capybara/dsl and selenium-webdriver.
+- Within the REPL, $ include Capybara::DSL.
+- Set Capybara's default driver to be selenium: `Capybara.default_driver = :selenium `
+- Go through [Capybara Workout](http://capybaraworkout.herokuapp.com/) and see how you can interact with a website through PRY or IRB in your command line.

 <br>